 A key question is, what dynamics give rise to these OHT changes?
-Within and to the south of the ACC, wind-driven gyres contribute little to meridional OHT, and thus we can make the approximation35: OHT $\simeq \rho c_p \psi{res} \Delta T + R$, where $\psi{res} = \overline{\psi} + \psi^$ is the strength of the residualmean MOC; ΔT is the vertical temperature difference between northward and southward flowing branches of the MOC; ρ and c_p are the density and specific heat of sea water, respectively; and R represents diffusion of heat along isopycnal surfaces.
-For visual guidance, we calculate ψ{res} from NCAR's CCSM4 (Methods).
+Within and to the south of the ACC, wind-driven gyres contribute little to meridional OHT, and thus we can make the approximation: OHT $\simeq \rho c_p \psi{res} \Delta T + R$ , where $\psi{res} = \overline{\psi} + \psi^$ is the strength of the residual-mean MOC; $\Delta T$ is the vertical temperature difference between northward and southward flowing branches of the MOC; $\rho$ and $c_p$ are the density and specific heat of sea water, respectively; and R represents diffusion of heat along isopycnal surfaces.
+For visual guidance, we calculate $\psi{\rm res}$ from the National Center for Atmospheric Research's CCSM4 (Methods).
 As in the observations, there is a striking similarity between this background residual-mean MOC and the pattern of ocean warming (Fig. 2e).
 Moreover, OHT changes arise almost entirely from anomalous advection of heat by the residual-mean circulation; changes in the isopycnal diffusion of heat are relatively small (Fig. 2d).

 To further reveal the dynamics underlying these advective OHT changes, we consider a series of idealized GCM simulations aimed at removing the influence of particular climate processes.
-We first examine the long-term response of the CMIP5 GCMs to GHG forcing alone - at a century following an abrupt quadrupling of CO_2 (Figs. 2f-j).
-While westerly wind changes in these simulations may initially act to cool the SO by advecting cold surface waters northward^{15-17}, they ultimately drive enhanced warming south of the ACC (after several years to several decades) as poleward eddy heat fluxes increase^{17,36} and relatively warm waters at depth are upwelled at a greater rate^{6,36-39}.
+We first examine the long-term response of the CMIP5 GCMs to GHG forcing alone-at a century following an abrupt quadrupling of $CO_2$

+(Fig. 2f-j).
+Although westerly wind changes in these simulations may initially act to cool the SO by advecting cold surface waters northwards16-18, they ultimately drive enhanced warming south of the ACC (after several years to several decades) as poleward eddy heat fluxes increase and relatively warm waters at depth are upwelled at a greater rate7,37-40.
 That is, wind changes do not contribute to delayed SO warming at the centennial timescale considered here.
-Yet, the patterns and mechanisms of SO changes under GHG forcing are remarkably similar to those over the historical period: warming is damped poleward of the ACC and enhanced within zonal bands along its northern flank (Fig. 2f); and while the region poleward of 50°S accounts for nearly all (95 \pm 21%) of the hemispheric heat uptake over the century (Fig. 2h), the majority (67 \pm 5%) of this heat is advected northward by residual-mean currents and converged equatorward of the ACC (Fig. 2i).
-This suggests that although atmospheric circulation changes may partially account6 for differences between the historical simulations (Figs. 2a-e) and observations (Fig. 1), they do not play a critical role in delayed SO warming.
-Instead, delayed SO warming - driven by anomalous northward OHT - appears to be a fundamental ocean response to GHG forcing.
+Yet, the patterns and mechanisms of SO changes under GHG forcing are remarkably similar to those over the historical period: warming is damped poleward of the ACC and enhanced within zonal bands along its northern flank (Fig. 2f); and although the region poleward of 50° S accounts for nearly all (95 $\pm$ 21%) of the hemispheric heat uptake over the century (Fig. 2h), the majority $(67 \pm 5\%)$ of this heat is advected northwards by residual-mean currents and converged equatorward of the ACC (Fig. 2i).
+This suggests that although atmospheric circulation changes may partially account for differences between the historical simulations (Fig. 2a-e) and observations (Fig. 1), they do not play a critical role in delayed SO warming.
+Instead, delayed SO warmingdriven by anomalous northward OHT-seems to be a fundamental ocean response to GHG forcing.